Alberta Family Employment Tax Credit

 AFETC payments are made to the same individuals who receive the CCTB payments.
 In general, the payment is made to the individual who is primarily responsible for the care of the child.
 When both a male and female parent lives in the same home as the child, the female parent is usually considered to be primarily responsible for the child.
 Individuals who are considered shared-custody parents for the purposes of the CCTB will also be considered shared-custody parents for the AFETC.

 Payments will be mailed, or deposited directly into your account, near the end of January and July.
 These will be advance payments - the January payment will cover the first six months of the year, the July payment the second six months.
 If your credits under the program amount to less than $20 a year, you will receive only one payment for the full year.

 If your family leaves Alberta during a six-month period for which you have already received payment, you will have to return the money you received for those months you were not living in the province.

-If you currently use the direct deposit service from Canada Revenue Agency for your CCTB, we will deposit your AFETC into the same account.
-If you receive your CCTB by cheque, a separate cheque will also be sent for your AFETC.
+If you currently use the direct deposit service from Canada Revenue Agency for your CCTB, your AFETC will be deposited into the same account.
+If you receive your CCTB by cheque, a separate cheque will be sent for your AFETC.

 For information on how much you may be entitled to receive for the Alberta Family Employment Tax Credit and the Canada Child Tax Benefit (CCTB), please see the online calculator on the Canada Revenue Agency website.
 Please note: you will need your personal income tax return and supporting documents to enter specific amounts.